 - Essentially, there is no need for Shakyamuni Buddha to constantly return in our “Saha World” because his teachings (the Dharma or “liberating teaching”) already exist and offer us the teachings and path we need to take.
 He “exists” always in our era through the Dharma, and this is something only a Samma-sam-buddha like Shakyamuni can do.
 The Dharma is the ultimate gift of liberation for all sentient beings by Shakyamuni Buddha.
-We continue on through his example by vowing to follow the Bodhisattva Path and help all sentient beings.
+We continue through his example by vowing to follow the Bodhisattva Path and help all sentient beings.

-When the Car Seat Gets Uncomfortable From Driving A Long Time
+When the Car Seat Gets Uncomfortable from Driving A Long Time

 In our current life in this Saha World, we can only move forward with a few things to remember.

 - First, we DO have the Dharma from the Buddha of our era, Shakyamuni.
 That alone is the greatest gift and most exciting thing we could ask for.
-There are many people who have not even heard the Dharma, yet you have access to it and perhaps many different teachers of it either in person, or through books and the internet.
+There are many people who have not even heard the Dharma, yet you have access to it and many different teachers of it either in person or through books and the internet.
 This is a rare gift!

 - Second, we progress along these paths as far as we can see.
-For those who are now awakened yet (and I count myself as one of the many unenlightened), we can still progress without seeing the entire road.
+For those who are not yet awakened (and I count myself as one of the many unenlightened), we can still progress without seeing the entire road.
 If you remember my analogy from the beginning of this article where we are driving in the darkness from Los Angeles to New York City.
-You can do that only seeing just a little bit ahead of your car with your headlights, yet you can still make it the entire way.
+You can do that only by seeing just a little bit ahead of your car with your headlights, yet you can still make it the entire way.
 The same holds true with the Bodhisattva Path.
 You have a map (just like you would have a map for taking you to New York City) of the Dharma and the Bodhisattva Path, so you need only continue your practice.
 The trip from L.A. to N.Y.C. won’t be done in one hour, nor will your attainment of an enlightened Bodhisattva or Buddha.
-Knowing also the concept of “nonself” and “impermanence“, the need to get everything done in “this life” truly gets put into the right perspective and you can relax a bit!
+Also knowing the concept of “nonself” and “impermanence“, the need to get everything done in “this life” truly gets put into the right perspective and you can relax a bit!

 You’re a bodhisattva when you never waiver from your powerful aspiration to be of benefit to everyone, not just in meditation but throughout daily life.